adopt-liveview/adopt-liveview/priv/pages/2024/04-08-query-string-en_US.md

 author: "Lubien",
 tags: ~w(getting-started),
 section: "Navigation",
-description: "Receiving data from the URL without knowing what it is",
+description: "Receiving variable data from the URL",
 previous_page_id: "route-params",
 next_page_id: "navigate-to-the-same-route"
 }

 ---

 The `params` variable passed to `mount/3` is not limited to parameters in the URL path, it can also contain data coming from the query string.
-Let's create a simple LiveView in which if the user passes the query string `?admin_mode=secret123` he can see something just for admins.
+Let's create a simple LiveView in which if the user passes the query string like `?admin_mode=secret123` then they can see something just for admins.
 Create and run `query_string.exs`:

 ```elixir
 Mix.install([